 Internet firewalls can prevent browsing and file sharing

-This article discusses a behavior where turning on a firewall prevents you from searching or sharing files with other computers on a home network, and provides a solution.
+Turning on a firewall may prevent you from searching or sharing files with other computers on a home network.

 Original product version: Windows 10 - all editions, Windows Server 2012 R2